-An IBM Enhanced Diagnostics CD comes with your computer.
-It provides programs that you can run to diagnose hardware and some software problems.
+An IBM Enhanced Diagnostics CD comes with IntelliStation M Pro (Type 6889) computers.
+The CD provides programs that you can run to diagnose hardware and some software problems.
 Several utility programs that provide helpful information about your computer are also included.
 The user interface for running these diagnostics and utilities is provided by WaterGate Software's PC Doctor.

 These diagnostics help to isolate your computer hardware from software that was preinstalled (or that you have installed) on your hard disk.
-The programs run independent of the operating system, and must be run either from the CD or from a diskette that can be downloaded from the World Wide Web.
-The diagnostics are generally used when other methods are not accessible or have not been successful in isolating a problem suspected to be hardware related.
+The programs run independent of the operating system, and must be run either from the CD or from a diskette that can be created from the CD or downloaded from the World Wide Web.
+These diagnostics are generally used when other methods are not accessible or have not been successful in isolating a problem suspected to be hardware related.